MORE TECHNICAL QUESTIONS

 Can you build me a completed, checkered and finished bespoke stock?
 Yes - however I have a backlog of such work and currently, I am not taking commissions.
 A typical job involves 80-150 hours labour, plus blank and stock furniture.

 Do you make complete high-grade custom rifles?
-I have in the past, and currently have a backlog.
+I currently have a backlog of such work.
 I am not taking orders.
 The time involved in every single aspect of a quality bespoke rifle will total into the hundreds of hours in labor costs.